Other Funding Options

 Conservation Leadership Programme

-CLP of Fauna and Flora International provides conservation awards on an annual basis to support the work of early career conservationists.
+Provides conservation awards on an annual basis to support the work of early career conservationists.
 Grants start at $15,000 for their Future Conservationist Award and go up to $50,000 for follow up grants.

 Conservation Nation

-Critical Ecosystem Partnership Fund
+Critical Ecosystem Partnership Fund (CEPF)

 Darwin Initiative

-EDGE of Existence
+EDGE of Existence Fellowship programme

-The Zoological Society of London’s EDGE of Existence Fellowship programme provides funding of up to £10,000 and structured training to early-career conservation biologists to undertake an applied research or conservation project on a local EDGE species.
+The Zoological Society of London’s EDGE of Existence fellowship programme provides funding of up to £10,000 and structured training to early-career conservation biologists to undertake an applied research or conservation project on a local EDGE species.

 Finance Resource Database for Biodiversity (FIRE)